executors/executors/README.md

 2. *Effects:* calls `exec.bulk_execute(f, shape, shared_factory)` if that call is well-formed;
    otherwise:

-   * Calls `shared_factory(shape)` in an unspecified execution agent.
+   * Calls `shared_factory()` in an unspecified execution agent.
 The result of this invocation is stored to shared state.

    * Creates a new group of execution agents of shape `shape`.
 Each execution agent calls `f(idx, shared)`, where `idx` is the index of the execution agent, and `shared` is a reference to the shared state.